paudetseis/RfPy/docs/scripts.rst

       -O, --overwrite       Force the overwriting of pre-existing data.
 [Default False]

     Time Settings:
       Settings associated with refining the times to include in searching for receiver function data

-        --start=STARTT      Specify a UTCDateTime compatible string representing the start time for the search.
+      --start STARTT        Specify a UTCDateTime compatible string representing the start time for the search.
 This will override any station start times.
-[Default start date of station] --end=ENDT          Specify a UTCDateTime compatible string representing the end time for the search.
+[Default start date of station] --end ENDT            Specify a UTCDateTime compatible string representing the end time for the search.
 This will override any station end times [Default end date of station]

     Pre-processing Settings:
       Options for pre-processing of receiver function data prior to H-k stacking

+      --binlim BINLIM       Specify the minimum number of RFs in each bin.
+                            [Default 3]
-        --freqs=FREQS       Specify a list of two floats with the minimum and maximum frequency corner for the bandpass filter (Hz).
+      --bp BP               Specify the corner frequencies for the bandpass filter.
+[Default 0.05,0.5]
-                            [Default [0.05, 0.5]]
+      --nbaz NBAZ           Specify integer number of back-azimuth bins to consider.
+[Default 36]
-        --bin=NBIN          Specify integer number of slowness bins to consider.
+      --nslow NSLOW         Specify integer number of slowness bins to consider.
-                            Use realistic bin number around 20 to start.
-[Default does not bin data]
+                            [Default 40]
+      --snr SNR             Specify the SNR threshold for extracting receiver functions.
+[Default None]
+      --snrh SNRH           Specify the horizontal component SNR threshold for extracting receiver functions.
+[Default None]
+      --cc CC               Specify the CC threshold for extracting receiver functions.
+[Default None]
-        --copy              Set this option to use a copy of the radial component filtered at different corners for the Pps and Pss phases.
+      --no-outlier          Set this option to delete outliers based on the MAD on the variance.
 [Default False]
-        --freqs_copy=FREQS_COPY
+      --slowbound SLOWBOUND
+                            Specify a list of two floats with minimum and maximumbounds on slowness (s/km).
+[Default [0.04,
+                            0.08]]
+      --bazbound BAZBOUND   Specify a list of two floats with minimum and maximumbounds on back azimuth (degrees).
+[Default [0, 360]]
+      --pws                 Set this option to use phase-weighted stacking during binning [Default False]
+      --phase PHASE         Specify the phase name to plot.
+Options are 'P', 'PP', 'allP', 'S', 'SKS' or 'allS'.
+[Default 'allP'] --copy                Set this option to use a copy of the radial component filtered at different corners for the Pps and Pss phases.
+[Default False]
-                            Specify a list of two floats with minimum and maximumfrequency for the copies stream (Hz).
+      --bp-copy BP_COPY     Specify a list of two floats with minimum and maximumfrequency for the copies stream (Hz).
 [Default [0.05, 0.35]]

     Settings for H-k Stacking:
       Specify parameters of H-k search, includingbounds on search, weights, type of stacking, etc.

-        --hbound=HBOUND     Specify a list of two floats with minimum and maximumbounds on Moho depth (H; km).
+      --hbound HBOUND       Specify a list of two floats with minimum and maximumbounds on Moho depth (H, in km).
 [Default [20., 50.]]
-        --dh=DH             Specify interval in H for search (km).
-[Default 0.5] --kbound=KBOUND     Specify a list of two floats with minimum and maximumbounds on Moho depth (H; km).
-[Default [1.56, 2.1]]
-        --dk=DK             Specify interval in k for search.
-[Default 0.02] --weights=WEIGHTS   Specify a list of three floats with for Ps, Pps and Pass weights in final stack.
+      --dh DH               Specify search interval for H (km).
+[Default 0.5] --kbound KBOUND       Specify a list of two floats with minimum and maximumbounds on Vp/Vs (k).
+[Default [1.56, 2.1]] --dk DK               Specify search interval for k.
+[Default 0.02] --weights WEIGHTS     Specify a list of three floats with for Ps, Pps and Pass weights in final stack.
 [Default [0.5, 2., -1.]]
-        --type=TYP          Specify type of final stacking.
-Options are: 'sum' for a weighted average (using weights), or 'prod' for the product of positive values in stacks.
+      --type TYP            Specify type of final stacking.
+Options are: 'sum' for a weighted average (using weights), or 'product' for the product of positive values in stacks.
 [Default 'sum']
+      --save                Set this option to save the HkStack object to file.
+                            [Default doesn't save]

     Model Settings:
       Miscellaneous default values and settings

-        --vp=VP             Specify mean crustal Vp (km/s).
-[Default 6.0]
-        --strike=STRIKE     Specify the strike of dipping Moho.
-[Default None] --dip=DIP           Specify the dip of dipping Moho.
+      --vp VP               Specify mean crustal Vp (km/s).
+[Default 6.0] --strike STRIKE       Specify the strike of dipping Moho.
+[Default None] --dip DIP             Specify the dip of dipping Moho.
 [Default None]

+    Settings for plotting results:
+      Specify parameters for plotting the H-k stacks.

+      --plot                Set this option to produce a plot of the stacks [Default does not produce plot]
+      --save-plot           Set this option to save the plot [Default doesn't save]
+      --title TITLE         Specify plot title [Default has no title] --format FORM         Specify format of figure.
+Can be any one of the validmatplotlib formats: 'png', 'jpg', 'eps', 'pdf'.
+                            [Default 'png']

 ``rfpy_harmonics.py``